John Tate (boxer): Professional career

 Tate turned pro in 1977 and scored a series of high-profile wins, knocking out highly ranked contenders Duane Bobick, Bernardo Mercado, and Kallie Knoetze.
-He captured the vacant WBA title on October 20, 1979 by defeating Gerrie Coetzee by decision, succeeding Muhammad Ali, who had relinquished the title that summer.
+He captured the vacant WBA title on October 20, 1979, by defeating Gerrie Coetzee by decision, succeeding Muhammad Ali, who had relinquished the title that summer.
 Tate's fights with Knoetze and Coetzee were held in Apartheid South Africa, the latter before 80,000 fans.

 Tate lost the title to Mike Weaver in his first defence just five months later.
 Tate was well ahead on all scorecards going into the 15th and final round when the big hitting Weaver landed a left hook punch to the chin that left the champion twitching unconscious on the canvas for several minutes.

-Tate came back from the loss on June 20, 1980 against up and coming Trevor Berbick.
+Tate came back from the loss on June 20, 1980, against up and coming Trevor Berbick.
 This was on the undercard of the legendary fight between Sugar Ray Leonard and Roberto Durán.
 The former champion started well, but tired throughout the bruising battle and was defeated by Berbick early in the 9th round—being knocked out by a punch that caught him on the back of the head and left him unconscious.

 Tate was in the frame to challenge Larry Holmes for the heavyweight title in 1984, but the fight fell apart due to injury.
 Tate boxed on and off for the remainder of the 1980s but was often grossly overweight.
 He weighed in at an astonishing 281 lb prior to losing a points decision to journeyman Noel Quarless in London, in his final fight in 1988.
-Tate's professional career record was 34-3, with 23 wins by knockout.
+Tate's professional career record was 34–3, with 23 wins by knockout.

-Unsanctioned Bouts
+Unsanctioned bouts

-John Tate took part in three unsanctioned bouts, all of which took place in Beaconsfield, California in 1994.

-Tate won the first two by KO, which included Marvin Camel before losing the final one against the exciting British heavyweight David Pearce who defeated him by a third round knockout.
+In 1994, Tate had three unsanctioned fights.
+The Welshman David Pearce knocked him out in the third of those fights.

 Outside the ring

-Tate's life after his championship reign was brief and troubled, suffering from a cocaine addiction during the 1980s, being convicted on petty theft and assault charges, serving time in prison, and at times panhandling on the streets of Knoxville, Tennessee.
+Tate's life after his championship reign was brief and troubled, suffering from a cocaine addiction during the 1980s, being convicted on petty theft and assault charges, serving time in prison and at times panhandling on the streets of Knoxville, Tennessee.
 He was rumored to have ballooned to over 600 lb in his post-fighting years.